chrishic/AWS-certs/professional/solutions-architect/data-stores.md

 * Postgres compatible with JDBC/ODBC drivers
 	- compatible with most BI tools out of the box
 * Parallel processing and columnar data stores which are optimized for complex queries
+* Does not support multi-AZ deployments
+	- For best HA, use multi-node cluster with replication
+* Single node cluster does not support replication
+	- you have to restore from snapshot on S3 if drive fails
 * Option to query directly from data files on S3 via Redshift Spectrum
 * Data Lakes
 	- Store data in S3